vkbo/OsirisAnalysis/Readme.txt

   - All classes have better error checking functionality and will report errors rather than fail.
   - Added a listbox to browse/load datasets rather than drobdown menu.
 The dropdown meny does not handle lists longer than the screen height.
+  - New class and plot for handling udist diagnostics.

   Version 1.3
   - Bug fixes.